 Date of Birth: November 11th, 1798 (Frankfurt, Germany)

 Date of Embrace: December 6th, 1850 (New Orleans, Louisiana)

 Education: Erwin holds postgraduate degrees in a variety of fields from assorted New Orleans and Baltimore universities, though he’s proudest of his ones from Tulane.
 He’s even prouder of his original (and long since de facto unaccredited) political science degree from pre-imperial Germany.

 The German Confederation of 1815—1866 was a weak government with no central executive or judiciary over its 39 member states.
 It was weak by design.
 The Holy Roman Empire that preceded it had also been weak and decentralized.
 In the aftermath of the Napoleonic Wars, the great powers of Europe were keen to restore the antebellum balance of power.
 If that came at the expense of the German states, so be it.

 He was not alone in such views.
-Similarly-minded intellectuals and university students were at the heart of the 1848 March Revolution.
+Similarly-minded intellectuals and university students were the heart of the 1848 March Revolution.
 Erwin claims to be one of the 94 professors elected to the professorenparlament (“professor’s parliament”) in Frankfurt, so nicknamed because 357 of the 586 delegates had a university education.
-Erwin joined his fellows in enthusiastically proclaiming a German Empire based on parliamentary democracy.
+Erwin happily joined his fellows in proclaiming a German Empire based on parliamentary democracy.
 They offered a constitutional monarchy to Prussian king Frederick William IV, who declined it: not because he didn’t want a crown, but because he believed in the divine right of kings.
 Receiving his crown from a people’s parliament had the “stink of revolution” to the conservative monarch.

 He did, even if the remainder of that life proved shorter than he expected.